cosmos/cosmos/whitepaper.md

 economic consequences typically associated with such a change, such as the disproportionately large impact on small miners.
-This improvement is achieved by separating leader election from transaction broadcast: leaders are first elected by Proof-of-Work in "micro-blocks", and then able to broadcast transactions to be committed until a new micro-block is found.
+This improvement is achieved by separating leader election from transaction broadcast: leaders are first elected by proof-of-work in "micro-blocks", and then able to broadcast transactions to be committed until a new micro-block is found.
 This reduces the bandwidth requirements necessary to win the PoW race, allowing small miners to more fairly compete, and allowing transactions to be committed more regularly by